2016 United States House of Representatives elections

 The 2016 United States House of Representatives elections were held on November 8, 2016, to elect representatives for all 435 congressional districts across each of the 50 U.S. states to the 115th United States Congress.
 Non-voting members for the District of Columbia and territories of the United States were also elected.
 These elections coincided with the election of President Donald Trump, although his party lost seats in both chambers of Congress.
 The winners of this election served in the 115th Congress, with seats apportioned among the states based on the 2010 United States census.
 In October 2015, the House elected a new Speaker, Republican Paul Ryan, who was re-elected in the new term.
 Democrat Nancy Pelosi continued to lead her party as Minority Leader.
 Elections were also held on the same day for the U.S. Senate, many governors, and other state and local elections.

-Democrats gained 6 seats in this election, although Republicans narrowly won the popular vote and won a 241–194 majority.
-Republicans suffered net losses in both houses of Congress, despite winning the presidency, a first for either party since the 2000 elections.
+Democrats gained six seats in this election, although Republicans narrowly won the popular vote and won a 241–194 majority.
+Republicans suffered net losses in both houses of Congress, despite winning the presidency, a first for either party since 2000.
 This was also the first election since 2000 in which the winning presidential party lost House seats.